resoluteworks/invirt/docs/docs/framework/forms/form-basics.md

 [Example application](https://github.com/resoluteworks/invirt/tree/main/examples/form-basics)

-Invirt provides a simple `request.toForm<FormType>()` utility to convert complex HTML form bodies to application model objects, with support for arrays, maps and nested objects, similar to some other MVC frameworks.
+Invirt provides a simple `Request.toForm<FormType>()` utility to convert complex HTML form bodies to application model objects, with support for arrays, maps and nested objects, similar to some other MVC frameworks.

 Below is a (crude) example of a form with a variety of controls and inputs for collecting details